dhruvalpatel-dev/PeerCraft/README.md

 # PeerCraft

-PeerCraft is a web application built for our Web Application Development course project.
-The goal is to provide a simple platform for students to manage their group projects.
-It allows users to create projects, track tasks, add team members, and discuss progress in one place, simulating a real-world collaborative tool.
+A web platform for students to manage, showcase, and get feedback on academic and personal projects.
+Built with ASP.NET Core MVC, PeerCraft provides a collaborative space to track progress, assign tasks, and discuss ideas.

 ---

-## Features
+## Core Features

-* **User Accounts:** Users can sign up for an account and log in.
-Passwords are kept secure using BCrypt hashing.
+* **User Authentication:** Secure user registration and login system using cookie-based authentication and password hashing.

-* **Project Creation & Management:** Logged-in users can create new projects, providing a title, description, and an optional GitHub link.
-The person who creates the project is assigned as the owner.
+* **Project Management:** Users can create, edit, and delete their own projects, providing details like title, description, and a GitHub link.

-* **Team Collaboration:** Project owners can add other registered users to their projects by username.
-They can also remove members.
-All tasks assigned to a removed member become unassigned.
+* **Team Collaboration:** Project owners can add or remove other users as team members to their projects.

-* **Task Tracking:** Within a project, team members can create tasks, assign them to other members, and set optional due dates.
-The completion status of each task can be toggled.

-* **Dashboard:** Each user has a personal dashboard that shows their overdue and upcoming tasks, projects they own, and projects they are a team member of.
-It also includes a live feed of recent activity (new comments, completed tasks) from their projects.
+* **Task Tracking:** Create, assign, and track tasks within each project.
+The dashboard highlights overdue and upcoming tasks for the logged-in user.

-* **Project Discovery:** A public "Discover" page lists all projects on the platform.
-This page includes a feature to filter projects by the technologies they use (e.g., C#, React, Python).
+* **Project Discovery:** A "Discover" page where users can browse all public projects and filter them by the technologies used.

-* **Feedback and Discussion:** Every project has its own discussion board where team members can post comments and reply to each other, allowing for feedback and conversation.
+* **Feedback System:** A complete discussion section on each project page for comments and nested replies.
+* **Dynamic Dashboard:** A personalized dashboard for each user showing their owned projects, team projects, and a recent activity feed from all their projects.

 ---

-## Technology Used
+## Tech Stack

-* **Framework:** ASP.NET Core 3.1 MVC
+* **Framework:** ASP.NET Core 3.1 (MVC)
-* **Data Access:** Entity Framework Core 3.1
-* **Database:** SQL Server (designed for LocalDB)
+* **Database:** Entity Framework Core with SQL Server (LocalDB)
 * **Authentication:** ASP.NET Core Cookie Authentication
+* **Password Hashing:** BCrypt.Net-Next
-* **Frontend:** Bootstrap 5 for styling and layout.
+* **Frontend:** Bootstrap 5, HTML, CSS, JavaScript

 ---

-## How to Run the Project
+## Getting Started

-To set up and run this project on a local machine, follow these steps.
+To run this project locally, follow these steps:

-1.  **Prerequisites:**
-    * You need the .NET Core 3.1 SDK installed.
-    * You need an instance of SQL Server running (like LocalDB, which is standard with Visual Studio).

-2.  **Clone the Repository:**
+1.  **Clone the repository:**
     ```bash
     git clone [https://github.com/dhruvalpatel-dev/PeerCraft.git](https://github.com/dhruvalpatel-dev/PeerCraft.git)
     cd PeerCraft/PeerCraft
     ```

-3.  **Setup the Database:**
+2.  **Prerequisites:**
+    * Ensure you have the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) installed.
+    * Ensure you have SQL Server (Express or LocalDB) installed.

+3.  **Update Database Connection:**
-    * Check the connection string in `appsettings.json` to make sure it matches your local SQL Server setup.
+    * Open `appsettings.json` and verify the `DefaultConnection` connection string points to your SQL Server instance.
+The default is set to use `(localdb)\mssqllocaldb`.

-    * Run the database migrations using the Entity Framework Core tools.
-This will create the database and its tables.
+4.  **Run Database Migrations:**
+    * Open a terminal in the project directory (`PeerCraft/PeerCraft`) and run the following command to create and seed the database:
     ```bash
     dotnet ef database update
     ```

-4.  **Run the Application:**
+5.  **Run the application:**
-    * Use the `dotnet run` command to start the web server.
     ```bash
     dotnet run
     ```
-    * The application should now be accessible in your browser at `https://localhost:5001`.
+    The application will be running at `https://localhost:5001`.

 ---

-## Team Members & Contributions
+## Team Contributions

+This project was a collaborative effort by:

-* **Dhruval Patel**
+* **Dhruval Patel** (`dhruvalpatel-dev`)
-    * Responsible for the backend development.
-This included setting up the database models and DbContext with Entity Framework, building the user authentication system (registration, login, and password hashing), and writing the core C# logic in the controllers for managing projects, tasks, comments, and team members.
-Also developed the dashboard's data aggregation logic.
+    * **Responsibilities:** Backend Architecture & Core Logic.
+    * Designed and implemented the database schema using Entity Framework Core.
+    * Developed the complete user authentication system (registration, login, password hashing).
+    * Implemented the core backend logic for project, task, and team member management in the `ProjectController`.
+    * Built the dynamic user dashboard logic in the `HomeController`.
+    * Implemented the comment and reply system backend.

-* **Rudra Dave**
+* **Rudra Dave** (`rudradave490-design`)
-    * Responsible for the frontend development and UI/UX.
-This included creating the main site layout, all Razor Views (`.cshtml` files), and styling the application with Bootstrap 5 and custom CSS.
-Handled the creation of ViewModels to pass data from the controllers to the views and implemented the Discover page with its filtering functionality.
+    * **Responsibilities:** UI/UX & Frontend Development.
+    * Designed the overall site layout, navigation, and user interface using `_Layout.cshtml` and Bootstrap 5.
+    * Created the UI and ViewModels for the Project Creation, Details, and Edit pages.
+    * Implemented the "Discover" page functionality, including the controller and view for filtering projects.
+    * Handled all CSS styling and static asset management.
+    * Developed the UI for the user profile page.